lmparris21/API-playwright-testing-course/README.md

 # API Testing with Playwright

 This project demonstrates API testing using Playwright Test, focusing on testing REST API endpoints of the Conduit API.
-The UI is not tested in this project, but can be viewed at https://conduit.bondaracademy.com/
+The UI is not tested in this project, but can be viewed at https://conduit.bondaracademy.com/ for reference.

 ## Prerequisites

 - Node.js (v14 or higher)
 - npm or yarn
+- Playwright Test for VS Code extension

 ## Installation